benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 <br/>
 <br/>

-Lastly, we'll finish off with a subscriber that requires extra parameters for it's `onEvent` function.
+Lastly, we'll finish off with a subscriber that requires extra parameters for its `onEvent` function.

 **Logger.scala**
 {% highlight scala %}